-At the Law Offices of Ken Lester & Associates in Columbia, Beaufort, and Myrtle Beach, we work hard to prepare our clients for what lies ahead.
+At the Law Offices of Ken H. Lester, LLC we work hard to prepare our clients for what lies ahead.
 Here are some of the questions we frequently hear during initial consultations and our answers.

-Contact the Law Offices of Ken Lester & Associates for your family law issues
+Contact the Law Office of Ken h.
+Lester, llc for your family law issues

 When you are dealing with divorce, separation, child custody, child support, or alimony issues, let us be your stabilizing force.
 We guide you through the legal process so you can make the best decisions for you and your family.
 Call us at 803-252-4700 or complete the online form to schedule your initial consultation.

 Serving South Carolina with offices in Columbia, Beaufort, and Myrtle Beach